 Introduction

-This blog explores the latest innovations in medical equipment for home use, their benefits, and how they are transforming patient care.
+This blog explores the latest innovations in medical equipment for home use,

 The Rise of Home-Based Medical Equipment